Wolk1618/SE203_project/README.md

-# My new project
+# SE203 project by Thomas Auguste

-This is the default README.md.
-Please edit me.
+This code is my project report for SE203 course in Telecom Paris.
+This course tackles tools, languages and practice of microprocessor-based systems.
+It includes bare-metal programming, such as this project.

+## How to run the code

+to be continued